 🤔What are soya chunks

-Soya chunks are also sometimes known as meal maker or nutri nuggets.
-Like TVP (textured vegetable protein), they are made from defatted soy flour, a byproduct after extracting soybean oil.
+Soya chunks, sometimes known as Nutri nuggets or meal makers, are made from defatted soy flour, a byproduct after extracting soybean oil.

 Hence, they are a great source of plant based protein, where a 50g serving provides more than 25g of protein and only about 170 calories.
-Their texture closely resembles that of meat, making them the perfect substitute for animal protein.
+They have a chewy, meat-like texture and are frequently used in stir-fries, curries, and stews.

-This ingredient is really popular in Indian cooking, and is usually added to rice dishes like biryani and various kinds of curries.
+This ingredient is particularly popular in Indian cooking and is usually added to rice dishes like pulao and various kinds of curries to make vegetarian versions of traditional meat-based Indian dishes.

 🌶What you will need